MichaelJBradley/hex-grid/README.md

 ## Overview

 Hex Grid supports the open ended generation of hex grids by handling the hex tile GameObject creation.
 It is meant to be as flexible as possible, so users must write the logic to generate a hex grid.
-Hex Grid, however, handles the underlying hex tile GameObject creation.
+Hex Grid, handles the underlying hex tile GameObject creation.

 ## Installation instructions

-Hex Grid conforms to Unity's package standards, so it can be installed using Unity's package manager.
+Hex Grid adheres to Unity's package standards, so it can be installed using Unity's package manager.

 This package does not exist in a registry.
 The two options are either
 * [Install from GitHub](https://docs.unity3d.com/Manual/upm-ui-giturl.html)